The New Cancer Staging Paradigm

 Anthony Lucci, M.D., Professor of Breast Surgical Oncology at MD Anderson Cancer Center puts the 8th Edition AJCC Staging Manual into historical context.

 Implementing the New Criteria

-Published in late 2017, the 8th Edition AJCC Staging Manual will officially go into effect on January 1, 2018.
-However, clinicians are free to use the scientific content of the 8th Edition immediately.
+Published in late 2017, the 8th Edition AJCC Staging Manual officially went into effect on January 1, 2018.

-The new prognostic stage groups are based on the addition of biologic and genomic factors to the anatomic factors that have traditionally been used in cancer staging.
+The new prognostic staging methodology adds biologic and genomic factors to the anatomic factors that have traditionally been used in cancer staging.

 1 Genomic Test, 2 Points of Clarity